-In the south of Burkina Faso, a landlocked country in west Africa, near the border with Ghana lies a small, circular village of about 1.2 hectares, called Tiébélé.
-This is home of the Kassena people, one of the oldest ethnic groups that had settled in the territory of Burkina Faso in the 15th century.
-Tiébélé is known for their amazing traditional Gourounsi architecture and elaborately decorated walls of their homes.
+In the south of Burkina Faso, a landlocked country in West Africa, near the border with Ghana lies a small, circular village of about 1.2 hectares, called Tiébélé.
+This is the home of the Kassena people, one of the oldest ethnic groups that had settled in the territory of Burkina Faso in the 15th century.
+Tiébélé is known for its amazing traditional Gourounsi architecture and elaborately decorated walls of their homes.

 The most amazing feature, however, is the intricate ornamentation that covers almost every square inch of the dwellings, painted with colored mud

 and chalk that tell an expressive story of the ancient tribe’s culture. the motifs can illustrate just about anything from objects used in normal daily life, to religion and beliefs, to decorative patterns that distinguish one house from the other. the artwork is then embossed with rocks and etchings that

 highlight the designs and give a truly unique character. the material, along with small openings usually located closer to the ground assist in comfortable interior temperatures